-Back to Texas Disciplinary Rules of Professional Conduct
+Texas Disciplinary Rules of Professional Conduct Back to Outline

 1. A lawyer is a representative of clients, an officer of the legal system and a public citizen having special responsibility for the quality of justice.
 Lawyers, as guardians of the law, play a vital role in the preservation of society.
 The fulfillment of this role requires an understanding by lawyers of their relationship with and function in our legal system.
 A consequent obligation of lawyers is to maintain the highest standards of ethical conduct.